The nine Arsenal players let go by Arteta and how they’ve fared since

 Mkhitaryan never played under Arteta and was allowed to join Roma on a permanent deal after a successful loan spell with the Serie A side.

-The Armenia international has revived his career following a difficult time in England, registering 11 goals and 11 assists in all competitions in 2020-21 at the time of writing.
+The Armenia international revived his career following a difficult time in England, registering 22 goals and 15 assists in the Italian top-flight during his first season and a half at Roma.

 Having made just two first-team appearances for Arsenal, Macey joined Scottish Premiership side Hibernian on a six-month contract in January 2021.